UW-GDA/land-use-travel-patterns/README.md

 * Nutvara J

 ## Short Summary
 This study will provide insight into travel demand patterns and land use in the Puget Sound region.
-Land uses will be determined through satellite imagery and computer vision, while travel demand patterns will be extracted from a household travel survey.
+Land uses pattern will be visulized for analysis, while travel demand patterns will be extracted from a household travel survey.
 Demographic analysis will also be conducted.

 ## Introductory/background information
-Linking travel demand and land uses may provide insight into mobility patterns. [some more background here]
+Linking travel demand and land uses may provide insight into mobility patterns.
+Understanding travel demand pattern for specific land use will help facilities planning.

 ## Problem statement and reserach questions